 I finish the night with some homework (emphasis on some).
 It appears as though last week’s lazy weekend has ruined my homework diligence!

 Sunday, it’s serious.
 I only leave the house to print some Econ reading at the library.
 Graduate students receive a free yearly print quota of 1,200 pages and I, stupidly, have not taken advantage of this until now.
 I used to read my econ chapters online (we have an e-text) and would take notes manually.
 While useful from a retention perspective, this method would lead to 2+ hour reading sessions PER CHAPTER.
 By printing the chapters I can now highlight and take notes directly on the page.
 It saves a ton of time and I get to read in bed!
-I’m slowly becoming more efficient, even if it’s due to the ridiculously high price of ink.
+I’m slowly becoming more efficient, even if it’s due to the ridiculously high price of ink. * The views expressed in this blog are not necessarily those of Northeastern University, its faculty, staff or affiliates and are solely the opinion of Katrina Graves.

 No comments: